Identifying Involved Parties

 • The information barrier must separate departments that regularly handle MNPI (investment banking, mergers and acquisitions) from trading and sales departments.
 The barrier is about preventing information flow, not physical separation.

 • Tippers are liable even if they never trade.
-A corporate officer who tells a friend about an upcoming merger is liable as a tipper, even if the officer never buys or sells a single share.
-The "personal benefit" requirement is broad: even maintaining a friendship or enhancing a business relationship can qualify.
+A corporate officer who tells a friend about an upcoming merger is liable as a tipper if that friend trades on the information, even though the officer never bought or sold a single share.